 The Certificate Program in Environmental Studies (ENV) is designed for Princeton undergraduates who have an interest in the scientific, political, humanistic, and/or technological dimensions of environmental problems.

-Since 1993, the Certificate Program has been central in educating a new generation of environmental leaders at Princeton.
-Over 700 undergraduates have graduated with an Environmental Studies Certificate and have gone on to pursue careers or graduate level education with an environmental focus.
-Since 2000, the program has grown by more than 19% annually, and currently serves students from humanities, social sciences, natural sciences, and engineering disciplines.
+Since 1993, the Certificate Program has been central to educating a new generation of environmental leaders at Princeton.
+More than 700 undergraduates have graduated with an Environmental Studies Certificate and have gone on to pursue careers or graduate-level education with an environmental focus.
+Since 2000, the program has grown by more than 19 percent annually, and currently serves students from humanities, social sciences, natural sciences, and engineering.

-Students in the Generalist Track select from a wide-range of environmental courses that include topics in climate change; energy security; policy; technology; environmental science; conservation; ecology; art; literature; economics; engineering; ethics; history; mitigation; global health; development; and sustainability among others.
+Students in the Generalist Track select from a variety of environmental courses that include topics in climate change; energy security; policy; technology; environmental science; conservation; ecology; art; literature; economics; engineering; ethics; history; mitigation; global health; development; and sustainability among areas.

 Undergraduates pursuing the ENV Certificate are required to participate in the Senior Colloquium in their final year of academic study to share the research and results of their senior theses with Princeton faculty and other students enrolled in the program.

 Senior thesis funding is available to students who elect to engage in field research as a component of their independent work.
 Funding for domestic and international internships with an environmental focus also are available for students in the summer following their freshman, sophomore, and junior years.